thehyve/delphyne/docs/index.rst

 -   Built-in tracking of ETL transformations to generate an overview of table record changes
 -   Easy use of source data files in transformations, with options for caching and various data formats
 -   Intuitive table constraint management ranging from a single constraint/index to the full CDM
--   Efficient mapping tools based on the standard vocabularies or custom source to concept mappings
+-   Efficient tools to map source values to standard concept_ids, based on OMOP vocabularies or custom source to concept mappings

 Source data can be extracted from file or a supported relational DBMS;
 data read directly from a database will be converted and loaded to a new schema in the same database.